If you want a refund because of coronavirus:

 - within 7 days for a European flight – you can check what counts as a European flight on the EU’s website

-If something was cancelled that wasn’t a package holiday or European flight, check the terms and conditions to find out when you’ll get your refund.
+If something was cancelled that was not a package holiday or European flight, check the terms and conditions to find out when you will get your refund.

-It might take longer to get your refund at the moment because lots of people are asking for refunds.
+It might take longer to get your refund currently as there are lots of people are asking for refunds.

 Contact the Citizens Advice consumer helpline (formerly known as Consumer Direct) if you need more help with a consumer problem.